Northern Region, Nigeria: Demographics

 Northern Nigeria though an ethnically and religiously diverse region, is an overwhelmingly majority Muslim region.
 The Hausa, Fulani and Kanuri dominate much of the North Western and Eastern part of the country while the Yoruba, Nupe, Tiv, Igala and Idoma are dominant in the North Central.
 Hausa, Fulani, Nupe and the Kanuri people are chiefly Muslims.

 A small part of the Hausa population also adheres to the ancient religion of Hausa Animism.

-Large Christian populations also exist in the north, mostly in the North Central, they were converted to Christianity after the colonisation of the country by the British.
+Small Christian populations also exist in the north, mostly in the North Central, they were converted to Christianity after the colonisation of the country by the British.

 Human rights concerns

-Attacks by Fulani herdsmen on villages in the North have resulted in the deaths of 6000 since 2015, according to the Barnabas Fund.
-Fulani tribesmen have also had to endure merciless killings of them and their livestocks by christian farmers.
-There are aggressors on both side of these conflicts.
+With fighting on both sides, there have been attacks by Fulani herdsmen on villages in the North resulting in 6000 deaths since 2015, and Christian farmers have murdered Fulani and their livestock.